So, remember that time I self-righteously proclaimed that I wasn’t worried about my PTE score? Yeah…I’m eating my words right now.

 It’s important to understand that the PTE online test is assessed entirely by a computer.
 This means that a human being is NOT sitting there listening to your audio files and realizing that you are whispering like a terrified mouse because you are a polite Canadian who doesn’t want to throw anybody off!
-With this in mind, it’s your responsibility to speak as clearly as you need to in order to best demonstrate your language skill.
+With this in mind, it’s your responsibility to speak as clearly as you need to in order to best demonstrate your language skill and oral fluency.
 If you are being too loud, somebody will come in and let you know.
 DO NOT be afraid to be a little selfish when you’re paying 330 AUD to be there!

 Along the same lines; at the beginning of the PTE test, you must speak into the microphone and listen to yourself to make sure the microphone is working.
 When I did this, I noticed there was a bit of background noise interfering with the sound quality of my recording, but I figured it wasn’t that big of a deal and I didn’t raise my hand and notify anyone about it.
 It’s very possible that this issue (in conjunction with all that whispering) is a large part of why I failed the PTE speaking section.
 If you think something is wrong, let someone know.